pipinstall-patrick/renjiepan_example/README.md

-# renjiepan_example
+# RenjiePan_example
-An example of Academic Writing, Norms, and Ethics
+An example of Academic Writing, Norms, and Ethics by Renjie Pan.